sheadawson/silverstripe-blocks/README.md

 ## Todo/Features development for release 1.0.0

-- [ ] How to allow the user to select block area in the same step as creating a block from site tree/block gridfield?
+- [x] Allow the user to select block area in the same step as creating a block from site tree/block gridfield?
 - [x] Block_Controller to allow for Forms in Blocks
 - [x] Versioning (basic), maybe via betterbuttons (instead of versionedgridfield)
 - [ ] TODO: check sets & blocks optional functionality on page-output if old relations are still in place